Share this post

 Once you have enough data to make an informed decision, you may want to trim down the list of terms you are targeting against, and reallocate budget and adjust bids towards that smaller, higher volume subset, especially during high-traffic periods like Q4.

-Shoppingfeed is a major partner with Amazon, and helps clients optimize their product listings with error-free results.
-We syndicate search-optimized product listings on all of the world’s most powerful marketplaces, syncs and refines inventory data, and eases fulfillment with automated workflows.
+Shoppingfeed has been connecting e-merchants to Amazon since the beginning.
+To maximize the value of your ad spend, we optimize product listings with error-free results.
+Our software search optimizes product listings on all of the world’s most powerful marketplaces, syncs and refines inventory data, and eases fulfillment with automated workflows.

 My mission at Shoppingfeed is explaining how to leverage e-commerce platforms and SaaS technology to e-merchants who just want to run their business and make more money.